koheimiya/checkpoint/README.md

 @infer_task_type
 class Choose(Task):
     """ Compute the binomial coefficient. """
-    # Inside a task, we first declare the prerequisite tasks with the descriptor `Req`.
+    # Inside a task, we first declare the values that must be computed upstream with the descriptor `Req`.
     # In this example, `Choose(n, k)` depends on `Choose(n - 1, k - 1)` and `Choose(n - 1, k)`,
-    # so we have two prerequisite tasks computing `int` values.
+    # so it requires two `int` values.
-    # Through these requirements, we recursively defines all the tasks we need to compute this task,
-    # i.e., the entire upstream workflow.
-    # The type hint with `Requires` is optional.
+    # The type annotation with `Requires` is optional.
     prev1: Requires[int] = Req()
     prev2: Requires[int] = Req()

     def init(self, n: int, k: int):
+        # This method is optional.
-        # The prerequisite tasks and other instance attributes are prepared here.
+        # The prerequisite tasks and the other instance attributes are prepared here.
-        # This method is optional if we do not have prerequisite tasks.
+        # It thus recursively defines all the tasks we need to compute this task,
+        # i.e., the entire upstream workflow.

         if 0 < k < n:
             self.prev1 = Choose(n - 1, k - 1)
             self.prev2 = Choose(n - 1, k)